evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Single_motor/_index.md

 You can choose between two sound systems for the Polestar 4 Long range Single motor:

-- **High Performance:**: Features eight speakers and delivers a maximum output of 200 watts.
+- **High Performance:** Features eight speakers and delivers a maximum output of 200 watts.
-- **Bowers & Wilkins:**: Features 25 speakers and delivers a maximum output of 1610 watts.
+- **Bowers & Wilkins:** Features 25 speakers and delivers a maximum output of 1610 watts.

 Additionally, the model includes 4 USB-C connections as standard.